-If you’ve ever read a blog one of our team has written, attended a conference that one of us has spoken at or even just scanned our website to see what we’re all about, you’ll no doubt have come across the phrase ‘Creative Wednesdays’.
+If you’ve ever read a blog post one of our team members has written, attended a conference where one of us has spoken at or even simply scanned our website to see what we’re all about, you’ll no doubt have come across the phrase ‘Creative Wednesdays’.

-First, we made sure that it was open to absolutely everyone.
-Creative Wednesdays isn’t just about giving our game designers space to ideate, but also to give those in non-game development roles a chance to have a say in what we make.
+First, we made sure that it was open to absolutely everyone in the company.
+Creative Wednesdays is not only about giving our game designers space to ideate, but also to give those holding non-game development roles a chance to have a say in what we make.
 We know it doesn’t take an experienced and proven game designer to come up with the next hit game – just somebody creative with a drive to learn what players want.

 Part and parcel of being a Kwalee team member is the knowledge that every Wednesday afternoon, you can have your game ideas listened to by the entire company – from the programmers to the marketing team and all the way up to the CEO and Chairman of Kwalee.
 That’s a powerful thing and not something we’d ever want to lose.

 After that, it’s not a case of having your pitch approved by managers or higher-ups.
 Instead, it’s your peers you have to impress as game ideas are only developed further only when they get a positive response from the assembled audience.

 Possibly the most crucial thing, however, is that we have enough faith in this process to make it absolutely central to everything we do.
 All of our biggest hits have originated from successful Creative Wednesday pitches – be that the likes of Looper and Go Fish! which were pitched and developed at our old studio, Shootout 3D and Draw it which emerged on Wednesdays at our current studio with its dedicated presentation space, and most recently Bake It which originated as an in-office pitch but became our first game to be completed and released with our entire team working from home during the COVID-19 pandemic.